Jaycossey/home-page-clone/README.md

 - Codebase does not entirely follow best practices, will need cleanup
 - Routing for controllers could do with a cleanup
-- Deployment repo is bloated
-- Deployment not completed

 ### Overall personal experience